 Many individuals living in the more rural areas of the County have limited access to resources due to the vast distances to travel to more heavily populated areas.
-The primary locations to receive services are Ukiah, Willits, and Fort Bragg.
+Services are located primarily in Ukiah, Willits, and Fort Bragg.
 The amount of time it takes to drive to an area where resources are available varies due to mountainous terrain, poor road conditions, and inclement weather.
 Furthermore, there are very limited public transportation options within the county.
 No public bus routes go farther north than Willits or Fort Bragg.
-In addition, the Mendocino Transit Authority has a limited number of routes, and times of travel available to the public.
-For instance, the longest route (Route 65) only leaves twice during week days from Santa Rosa to go north, and two times a week from Fort Bragg to go south.7
+In addition, the Mendocino Transit Authority has a limited number of routes.
+For instance, the longest route (Route 65) only leaves twice during week days from Santa Rosa in Sonoma County to go north, and two times a week from Fort Bragg to go south.
+There are no routes that go north of Willits inland and north of Fort Bragg on the coast.6